Clean Romance Books (Sweet, No Spice, Feel-Good Reads)

 Set in the 1700s Allegheny wilderness, this sweeping historical romance blends rich period detail with a slowly developing love story and strong moral themes.
 Written for Adult readers.

-Heads Up: Christian faith, married fade-to-black romance.
+Heads Up: Christian Faith.

 🟢 2.
 Practically Married – Karin Beery